zlargon/blog/source/_posts/toefl-listening-plus-questions.md

 3. __How will the director of security verify the student's identity?__

-    * By asking her the ID number
+    * By locating her information in the computer

 4. __What does the man imply about the student's meal pass?__